-- Evidence of compliance with all applicable regulatory requirements for recordkeeping and reporting standards, including but not limited to uptime requirements and operation and maintenance requirements - Data Collection and Information Analysis Report
+- Evidence of compliance with all applicable regulatory requirements for recordkeeping and reporting standards, including but not limited to uptime requirements and operation and maintenance requirements. - Data Collection and Information Analysis Report

-TASK 8 PROJECT FACT SHEET
+TASK 9 PROJECT FACT SHEET

+This task applies to both Phase 1 and the possible Phase 2.
 The goal of this task is to develop an initial and final project fact sheet that describes the CEC-funded project and the benefits resulting from the project for the public and key decision makers.